 There are certain feng shui rules that apply regardless of which school of feng shui you follow.
-These crucial rules are essential for good feng shui.
+These crucial rules of feng shui are essential for creating auspicious chi energy in your house.

 Basic Feng Shui Rules Regarding Home Placement

 Feng shui principles applied to architecture, home site, and interior design are practical and common sense directives not silly superstitions.
 Observe the following rules before building or planning a new home.

 - Avoid a slope incline more than 45 degrees.

 - Apply remedies and cures for shar (negative) chi

 - Avoid power stations.
 They generate energy and can create energy chaos resulting in negative chi.

 - If you have no choice, place feng shui bagua mirrors outside the home to reflect negative chi away from home.